09 Feb Overview of Aging

 There are several theories about the process of aging, yet they are mutually exclusive and often contradict with one another.
 Nowadays, the biological theories of aging have two main categories; the programmed theory and the damage or error theory.

-The programmed theory implies that ageing has a biological timetable and it is regulated by the changes in gene expression affecting the systems responsible for our repair, maintenance and defense responses.
-On the other hand, the damage or error theories emphasize on environmental impact that induces cumulative damage causing the ageing process.
-These two theories are based on the evolutionary concepts where ageing is considered to be a result of an individual’s inability to combat the natural deterioration processes and a result of a biological program that allows decay and death to get a direct evolutionary benefit.
+The programmed theory implies that aging has a biological timetable and it is regulated by the changes in gene expression affecting the systems responsible for our repair, maintenance and defense responses.
+On the other hand, the damage or error theories emphasize on environmental impact that induces cumulative damage causing the aging process.
+These two theories are based on the evolutionary concepts where aging is considered to be a result of an individual’s inability to combat the natural deterioration processes and a result of a biological program that allows decay and death to get a direct evolutionary benefit.

 There are also some theories that are believed to be related to aging.
 The disengagement theory refers to the inevitable process by which the relationships of a person and other members of the society are severed and some are altered in quality.
 This theory is the first formal theory that attempts to explain the process of becoming an elderly or growing older.
 Moreover, the psycho-social aging process is also described through the activity theory, another kind of theory that emphasizes the relevance of ongoing social activity.
 This theory suggests that an individual’s self-concept is related to the responsibility or role that is held by the person.